top of page

 Inhumans The Complete Series

-Everyone involved was scammed: the fans, cast, Marvel Studios, IMAX, even Hawaii.
-They took the tax credit & IMAX funding, hired Scott Buck, the showrunner of Iron Fist, & left the rest to the MCU's rep. Anson Mount really could have been great as Black Bolt.
+Everyone involved was scammed.
+The fans, the cast, Marvel Studios, IMAX, and even Hawaii.
+They took the tax credit and IMAX funding, hired Scott Buck, the showrunner of Iron Fist, and left the rest to the MCU's rep. Anson Mount's Black Bolt could have been great.

 Premiere: Sep 1, 2017